Dhineshkumarganesan/QuantumComputing/README.md

 **Hadamard Gate**

 The Hadamard gate is a fundamental quantum gate used in quantum computing and quantum information processing.
 It is a one-qubit gate that plays a crucial role in creating quantum superposition.
-The Hadamard gate is often denoted by the letter
+The Hadamard gate is often denoted by the letter �H.
-�
-H.

 The Hadamard gate acts on a single qubit and transforms its state according to the following matrix: